 Graduates of the program receive a Medical Assisting diploma.
-Students are accepted into the Medical Assisting diploma program fall and spring semester.
 A full-time student can complete this program in 4 semesters.
 To graduate, students must earn a minimum of 53 semester credit hours.

 Individuals wanting to enroll in the Medical Assisting diploma program must have good work ethics, be people oriented and possess great organizational skills.